 Neighborhoods in 40 states earn recognition for wildfire safety action

-October 26, 2012 ― The National Fire Protection Association’s (NFPA) Firewise® Communities Program today reached a milestone in announcing the 800th community to earn recognition as a Firewise Communities/USA® site.
-Vansant Mobile Home Park #2 in Cullman County, Alabama, is the latest neighborhood to take action to improve residents’ safety from threats posed by brush, grass and forest fires.
-And it’s the first to showcase the efforts of a state forestry staffer whose commitment included her own investment in mitigation work on her property.
+May 17, 2013 ― The National Fire Protection Association’s (NFPA) Firewise® Communities Program reached a milestone and announced the 900th community to earn recognition as a Firewise Communities/USA® site.
+The city of Lakeway in Travis County, Texas is the latest neighborhood to take action to improve residents’ safety from threats posed by brush, grass and forest fires.

 Initiated in 2002 with 12 pilot neighborhoods, the national Firewise Communities/USA® Recognition Program now boasts active member communities in 40 states, as well as a participation retention rate of 80 percent over the past decade.
 The program, aimed at homeowners, encourages local solutions for safety by encouraging residents to take individual responsibility for preparing their homes from the risk of wildfire.
 Such preparedness actions include removing brush and debris from their yards, cleaning up neighborhood common areas and disposing of green waste.

 “Our volunteer Firewise Communities/USA program helps communities get started and find direction for their wildfire safety efforts,” said Michele Steinberg, manager of the NFPA Firewise Communities Program.
 “The process provides people with real steps they can use to reduce potential damage.”

 According to Steinberg, taking steps to reduce the risk of damage from fire also helps people feel safer in their environment and in their homes, and provides an important opportunity for neighbors to help neighbors toward a common safety goal.